tonyjneufeld/tonyjneufeld.github.io/_posts/2024-05-01-SaaS Account Executive Sales Compensation Plan Design.md

 ---
 layout: post
-title: SaaS Account Executive Sales Compensation Plan Design
+title: Simple SaaS Account Executive Sales Compensation Plan Design
 ---

 ## 1. Overview
 This Sales Compensation Plan is designed to incentivize and reward Account Executives (AEs) for achieving sales targets and contributing to the company’s growth objectives.
-The plan is structured to ensure alignment with the company's revenue goals, customer acquisition, and retention strategies.
+The plan is structured to ensure alignment with the company's revenue goals.

 ## 2. On-Target Earnings (OTE)
 - **Total OTE**: $200,000